pedroharunari/MultifilarEvents/README.md

 In short, it deals with continuous-time Markov chains that are partially accessible: The only observable information is provided by some transitions and, importantly, the same observable can be produced by more than one transition (thus multifilar).

-In the Mathematica notebook plots_paper.nb, there are useful functions for calculating relevant quantities in the framework of multifilar transitions, and the original code used to generate the figures of the manuscript.
+**plots_paper.nb**: Mathematica notebook with useful functions for calculating relevant quantities in the framework of multifilar transitions, and the original code used to generate figures of the manuscript.

+**something.ipynb**: Jupyter notebook used to simulate the simplified Brusselator model and obtain the nonequilbrium estimators/detectors.

 I'm also including the TikZ code used to generate some examples as it might be useful.